FieteLab/torch-bioplnn-dev/README.md

   - data: null
   ...
 ```
-There means that the `model` and `data` keys must be overridden in the command
+This means that the `model` and `data` keys must be overridden in the command
 line, as shown above.
 If you want to set these to the default values, you can
 edit the `config/config.yaml` file as follows:
 ```yaml